-in molecular biologic thechniques and understanding the interactions between genes in pathways related to disease pathogenesis and prognosis are expected to allow the use of new targeted therapies in the near future.
+Currently, development of novel targeted therapies for MM is a very active area of research.
+Advances in molecular biological thechniques and understanding the interactions between genes in pathways related to disease pathogenesis and prognosis are expected to allow the use of new targeted therapies in the near future.
 Signal transduction is now considered to be the one of the key mechanisms impaired in many types of cancer.
 Therefore, identifying the main pathways, the genes interacting with each other in these pathways and novel prognostic markers will help not only early diagnosis of MM, but also effective treatment of this disease.

-In 2002 Sukru Ozturk et al. made a project named "Comparative Gene Expression Profilling of Multiple Myeloma, Smoldering Myeloma and Monoclonal Gammopathy Undetermine Significance Caces" and found 405 fusion sequences.
-This project was support by Istanbul University (Project No: 7348).
-These fusions were analyzed using the UCSC website (https://genome. ucsc.edu/).
-After that with Venny program we found the genes that can be related with disease.
-These genes were analysed by WebGestalt database and ten pathways were detected, because of financial means we choosed two of them.
-Insulin and ERBB signaling pathway which takes part especially in cell poliferation and protein synthesis were determined by bioinformatics analysis.
+In 2002, Sukru Ozturk et al. made a project named "Comparative Gene Expression Profilling of Multiple Myeloma, Smoldering Myeloma and Monoclonal Gammopathy Undetermine Significance Caces" and found 405 fusion sequences.
+This project was supported by İstanbul University (Project no: 7348).
+These fusions were analyzed using the UCSC website (https://genome.ucsc.edu/).
+After that, using Venny program, we found the genes that can be related with the disease.
+These genes were analysed by WebGestalt database and ten pathways were detected; because of financial means, we choosed two of them.
+Insulin and ErbB signaling pathways, which take part especially in cell poliferation and protein synthesis, were evaluated by bioinformatics analysis.

-ErbB4 gene is tyrosine kinase transmembrane receptors that regulate cell proliferation and differentiation (10).
-ErbB4 gene doesn't arise from hematopoietic origin, but is known to be associated with poor prognosis in endometrial cancer (11).
+ErbB4 is a transmembrane tyrosine kinase that regulates cell proliferation and differentiation (10).
+ErbB4 does not arise from hematopoietic origin, but is known to be associated with poor prognosis in endometrial cancer (11).
 ErbB4 gene expression levels decreases in pancreas and kidney tumors.
-In many studies its shown that ErbB4 is overexpressed in series of breast cancer, colorectal cancer and osteosarcoma (12).
-In study of the Matlouk and et al (2008) reported expression of ErbB4 gene in 9 of the 17 human myeloma cell lines.
-Also primary myeloma cells were expressed in 14 of 21 patients, and they showed that the gene wasn't expressed in normal plasmablastic cell and bone marrow plasma cells (13).
-In this study, ErbB4 gene was found 9 times upregulate in bone marrow of MM patients.
+In many studies, it has been shown that ErbB4 was overexpressed in series of breast cancer, colorectal cancer and osteosarcoma (12).
+In their study, Mahtouk et al. (13) reported expression of ErbB4 gene in 9 of 17 human myeloma cell lines.
+Also primary myeloma cells were expressed in 14 of 21 patients, and they showed that the gene was not expressed in normal plasmablastic cell and bone marrow plasma cells.
+In this study, ErbB4 gene was found to be nine fold upregulated in the bone marrow of MM patients.

-MTOR is a molecular sensor that regulates cell proliferation, protein synthesis, transcription also this molecular sensor promotes cell cycle progression from G_1 to S phase (14).
-The study of Maison and et al. (2011) showed that MM1S, U266 and U266LR7 cell lines have low RPTOR gene expression, RAPTOR and RICTOR genes was expressed in OPM1, OPM2, MM1R, H929 and RPM18226 cell lines (15).
-In our study, we didn't find a significant expression of genes RICTOR, we found that RAPTOR 9 times and MTOR 5 times upregulated.
+MTOR is a molecular sensor that regulates cell proliferation, protein synthesis, and promotes cell cycle progression from $G_1$ to S phase (14).
+Maiso and et al. (15) showed that MM1S, U266 and U266LR7 cell lines have low RPTOR gene expression; RAPTOR and RICTOR genes were expressed in OPM1, OPM2, MM1R, H929 and RPM18226 cell lines.
+In our study, we did not find a significant expression of RICTOR; we found that RAPTOR and MTOR were upregulated nine fold and five fold, respectively.

-The regulation of PI3K / AKT /MTOR pathway degenerate in human cancers and this effect cell survival, and Phosphotidylinositol, proliferation metastasis. messenger molecular are lipid kinases that are a subclass of the PI3Ks.
-PI3Ks is activated by cell membrane receptors.
-When PI3Ks is phosphorylated, are actsas an activating second messengerin downstream pathways including AKT (14).
-PI3K / AKT signaling pathway is important for MM cell proliferation, survival and anti-apoptosis.
-Reduced activation of PI3K gene leads to MM cell death but increased activation of PI3K gene lead to proliferation (16).
-Study of Azabu and et al. (17) in 2013, they detected increased expression of genes in PI3KCA.
-Our results are consistent with the literature; we showed that PI3KCA gene expression was upregulated 3 times.
+The regulation of PI3K/AKT/MTOR pathway impaired in human cancers and this affects cell survival, proliferation and metastasis.
+Phosphatidylinositol are messenger molecule of lipid kinases that are a subclass of the PI3Ks.
+PI3Ks are activated by cell membrane receptors.
+When PI3Ks are phosphorylated, they act as second messenger activating downstream pathways including AKT (14).
+PI3K/AKT signaling pathway is involved in cell survival and proliferation in various cancers.
+Inhibition of PI3K leads to MM cell death but overactivation leads to cell proliferation (16).
+In their study performed in 2013, Azab et al. (17) in 2013, they detected increased gene expression of PI3KCA in MM.
+Our results are consistent with the literature; we showed that PI3KCA gene expression was upregulated three fold.